Skip to content

 One point of debate with Charoite is the origin of the stone’s name.
 Some believe it was named after the Chara River in Russia, as charoite deposits are found nearby.
 Others think the name is derived from the Russian word “chary,” which means “magic” or “charm,” a reference to the impression it leaves on people who see the polished stone for the first time.

-By and large, charoite's history focuses on its use as an ornamental stone.
-The standout colouring and the stone's ability to be beautifully polished made it popular for jewelry, stone inlays, veneers, and similar aesthetic purposes.
+Charoite’s history focuses largely on its use as an ornamental stone.
+The stone’s standout colouring and ability to be beautifully polished made it popular for jewelry, stone inlays, veneers, and similar aesthetic purposes.

 It’s a favourite with lapidaries looking for a top gem material, unique colour and striking pattern for a creation.
 While high-quality pieces usually become charoite jewelry, some are turned into small sculptures or items, like spheres or vases.